imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 # **get_lists_of_contact**
 > GetListsOfContactPaginatedResponse get_lists_of_contact(id, page=page, limit=limit)

+Get contact's lists

-Return lists which contact belongs to.
+Get all the lists in which the contact is included

 ### Example
 ```python